 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 As a parent, you nurture and care for your child’s emotional and physical well-being.
 But sometimes even with the best of efforts, your child may still struggle with life’s challenges.
 At Nemours Children’s Hospital (NCH), our behavioral health specialists can help you identify the causes of your child’s problems and offer solutions to help your child — and your family — see a better tomorrow.

 Every day your child is presented with challenges and disruptions and that’s normal.
 But when ordinary stress becomes overwhelming, your child’s behavior may change, which can lead to other problems.
 Whether your child is dealing with the stresses of a chronic medical illness, experiencing anxiety or depression, or having behavior problems, our behavioral health specialists can help.

 Your child’s team of mental health experts includes:

-- child psychologists: also called pediatric psychologists, are licensed mental health professionals with doctorate degrees.
+- Psychologists: also called pediatric psychologists, are licensed mental health professionals with doctorate degrees.
 Psychologists provide consultation, evaluation, and psychotherapy to address a wide-range of behavioral, emotional, and social concerns.

-- child and adolescent psychiatrists: also called pediatric psychiatrists, are doctors who specialize in diagnosing and treating emotional and behavioral disorders in children and teens, and their families.
+- Psychiatrists: also called pediatric psychiatrists, are doctors who specialize in diagnosing and treating emotional and behavioral disorders in children and teens, and their families.
 Child psychiatrists use an integrative approach to treatment, including medication therapy if needed.